ekeilty17/ekeilty17.github.io/_posts/laplace-transform-series/2023-05-12-the-heaviside-step-function.md

 \end{align}
 $$

 This turns out to be very useful because so long as we don't care about the negative values of $f(t)$, translation is very simple.
-Since in applications, $t$ represents time, this is not an outlandist assumption.
+Since in applications, $t$ represents time, this is not an outlandish assumption.